 PREPARATION...
 The District has no employees but engages various professionals and consultants to assist the District in the day-to-day activities of the District.
-See "THE DISTRICT."
+See "The District."
 The Board of Directors in its official capacity has relied upon the below mentioned experts and sources in preparation of this Official Statement.
 The information in this Official Statement was compiled and edited by the Financial Advisor.
-In addition to compiling and editing such information, the Financial Advisor has obtained the information set forth herein under the captions indicated from the following sources:

-"THE DISTRICT" - Engineer, "THE DEVELOPER" - HMR Holdings, Inc.; "THE SYSTEM" - Engineer; "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED" - Records of the District ("Records"), "FINANCIAL STATEMENT" - Williamson Central Appraisal District; "ESTIMATED OVERLAPPING DEBT STATEMENT" - Municipal Advisory Council of Texas and Financial Advisor; "TAX DATA" and "OPERATING REVENUES AND EXPENSES STATEMENT" - Audits, Records and Tax Assessor/Collector; "MANAGEMENT" - District Directors; "DEBT SERVICE REQUIREMENTS" - Financial Advisor; "THE BONDS," "LEGAL MATTERS", "TAXING PROCEDURES," "CONTINUING DISCLOSURE OF INFORMATION" and "TAX MATTERS" - McCall, Parkhurst & Horton L.L.P.
+In addition to compiling and editing such information, the Financial Advisor has obtained the information set forth herein under the captions indicated from the following sources: "THE DISTRICT" - Jones-Heroy & Associates, Inc., Round Rock Independent School District, various area commercial and retail establishments and the Developers; "THE SYSTEM" - Engineer; "FINANCIAL STATEMENT" - Williamson Central Appraisal District; "- Estimated Overlapping Debt Statement" - Municipal Advisory Council of Texas and Financial Advisor; "TAX DATA" and "WATER AND SEWER OPERATIONS" - Audits, Records and Tax Assessor/Collector; "MANAGEMENT" - District Directors; "DEBT SERVICE REQUIREMENTS" - Financial Advisor; "THE BONDS," "LEGAL MATTERS," "TAXING PROCEDURES," "CONTINUING DISCLOSURE OF INFORMATION" and "TAX MATTERS" - McCall, Parkhurst & Horton, L.L.P.